german-gonzalez/networkingworkshop/Lab5Instructions.md

 Then, within VPC -> Traffic Mirroring, set this interface up as a mirror target.

-We are seperating the two interfaces out on the mirror target instance so that we are not confused between traffic arriving on the mirror target (interface 2) and traffic between the interface and SSM for remote access (interface 1)
+We are separating the two interfaces out on the mirror target instance so that we are not confused between traffic arriving on the mirror target (interface 2) and traffic between the interface and SSM for remote access (interface 1)

 ### 2. Creating the mirror filter